AxonIQ/reference-guide/axon-framework/messaging-concepts/supported-parameters-annotated-handlers.md

   For more specifics on this it is recommend to read [this](message-intercepting.md#commandhandlerinterceptor-annotation) section.

 * If the application is run in a Spring environment, any Spring Bean can be resolved.

+> If Spring beans are resolved for message handling methods `@Autowired` annotation should be used to get the revamped solution.
+>
-  Note that the `@Qualifier` annotation can be used in conjunction with this to further specify which Bean should be resolved.
+> The `@Qualifier` annotation can be used in conjunction with this to further specify which Bean should be resolved.

+* The newly added `ScopeDescriptor` can only be implemented for Aggregates and Sagas at this time.

 ## Supported Parameters for Query Handlers